-The University of Michigan is committed to fostering a culture of ethics, integrity and compliance — one where members of our community feel comfortable (1) raising and discussing compliance questions and (2) reporting serious concerns confidentially and without fear of retaliation.
+The University of Michigan is committed to fostering a culture of ethics, integrity and compliance and COVID Safety — one where members of our community feel comfortable (1) raising and discussing compliance questions and (2) reporting serious concerns confidentially and without fear of retaliation.

 EMERGENCIES & CRIMINAL ACTIVITY